Jaakk0S/IceCreamParlor/README.md

 - IceCreamParlor-Processing
 - icecreamparlor-ui

-To run Icecream-parlor locally you only need to pull this repository and the build framework will handle the rest.
+To run Icecream-parlor locally you only need to pull this repository.

 ## Requirements